scummvm/scummvm/doc/docportal/settings/engine.rst

 *********

 Use original load/save screens
-	Use the original save/load screens instead of the ScummVM ones"),
+	Uses the original save and load screens instead of the ScummVM ones"),

 	*originalsaveload*

 .. _fade:

 Pixellated scene transitions
-	When changing scenes, a randomized pixel transition is done
+	Enables randomized pixel transitions between scenes.

 	*fade_style*

 .. _help:

 Don't show hotspots when moving mouse
-	Only show hotspot names after you actually click on a hotspot or action button
+	Only shows hotspot names after you click on a hotspot or action button.

 	*help_style*

 .. _portraits:

 Show character portraits
-	Show portraits for the characters when conversing
+	Shows portraits of the characters when the characters converse.

 	*portraits_on*

 .. _style:

 Slide dialogs into view
-	Slide UI dialogs into view, rather than simply showing them immediately
+	Slides UI dialogs into view.

 	*window_style*

 .. _transparentwindows:

 Transparent windows
-	Show windows with a partially transparent background
+	Shows windows with a partially transparent background.

 	*transparent_windows*

 TTS Narrator
-	Use text-to-speech to read the descriptions, if text-to-speech is available.
+	Uses text-to-speech to read the descriptions, if text-to-speech is available.

 	*tts_narrator*